GoPro: MAX 2

 The MAX 2 was released in September 2025 as the successor of the MAX, notably featuring "true 8K" 360 video recording capabilities without software upscaling, and user-replaceable lenses.

 Chips

 Starting from the HERO6 GoPro stopped using Ambarella SoC's and started making their own, starting with the GP1.

 GoPro GP1

 The GoPro GP1 is their own SoC with the main task of image processing.
 It replaces the earlier used Ambarella SoC's and launched in the GoPro HERO6.
 The SoC was designed in collaboration with Socionext.

 The GP1 encodes video in the H.265 codec, also known as HEVC.
 The available resolutions are 4k60, 2.7k120 and 1080p240 unstabilized or 4k30, 2.7k60 and 1080p120 digitally stabilized.

 GoPro GP2

 The GoPro GP2 is the second generation SoC.
-It replaces the earlier used GP1 SoC's and launched in the GoPro HERO10.
-It's manufactured on TSMC's 12FFC FinFET process.
+It replaces the earlier used GP1 SoCs and launched in the GoPro HERO10.
+It is manufactured on TSMC's 12FFC FinFET process.

 The GP2 encodes video in the H.265 codec.
 The available resolutions are 5.3k60 and 4k120 + 2.7k240 Wide FOV.